LittleLightCz/Rojo/README.md

 ```
 ## How to use Rojo
 ### POJO matching
 Let's have an input string which will be used to demonstrate the Rojo's features.
-We will do some regexp matching in a short (completely fictional) document which describes the results of a fruit picking session:
+We will do some regex matching in a short (completely fictional) document which describes the results of a fruit picking session:
 ```java
 String input = "John picked 7 apples on 2/6/2016.\n" +
                "Peter picked only 2 pears on 13/6/2016.\n" +